 - Use ATMs in malls and grocery stores.
 Avoid ATMs on the street or in areas with few people around.
 And be conscious of who might be watching you.

 - Avoid bad neighborhoods.
 The poorest neighborhoods in cities are not really places for expats, even during the day.
 You aren’t missing anything – there is nothing for tourists to see in these neighborhoods.

 - Never leave your drink unattended.
 It takes almost no time for someone to drug your drink with something like Scopolamine (aka Devil’s Breath), which can wipe the memory of its victims and can affect the ability to resist criminal aggression.

 - Be careful of fake police asking to check your money for counterfeits.
 This is obviously a scam and sometimes happens in Colombia.
 Real police will never do this.

 - Don’t carry lots of cash with you.
 Only carry what you need for the day or night with you.

 - Put your bag, purse or backpack in front of you.
 In busy areas it’s common for snatching of bags, purses or backpacks.

 - Late at night call for a taxi.
 During the day, hailing a taxi on the street will usually be fine.
-But at night calling for a taxi or using an app like Cabify or Uber are safer and will ensure you are getting a legitimate driver.
+But at night calling for a taxi or using an app like Cabify is safer and will ensure you are getting a legitimate driver.

 - Don’t walk alone at night.
 It’s safer in groups.
 And if walking alone, stick to well-lit streets where there are plenty of people.